cbuchner1/ccminer/README.txt

 >>> Command Line Interface <<<

-This code is based on the pooler cpuminer 2.3.2 release and inherits its command line interface and options.
+This code is based on the pooler cpuminer and inherits its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use